Dick Allen (bowler): Style

 Allen has a high backswing and strong rev rate, but also uses a smooth slide step and release, which most closely aligns him with a power stroker delivery.
 A natural left-hander until a young age, he bowled with his left hand until the second grade, when he broke that hand.
 He was forced to use his right hand to bowl, as the cast stayed on for six months.
 Because of this, Allen had become so accustomed and skilled with using a right-handed delivery, he continued that way.

 Personal information

-Born in Colorado Springs, Colorado, Allen now lives in Chapin, South Carolina with his wife, Sarah, and two daughters.
+Born in Colorado Springs, Colorado, Allen now lives in Chapin, South Carolina with his wife, Sarah.
+The couple has two daughters.

 On his left arm, Allen has a tattoo of the initials THB, which stands for "typical house bowler."
 It is a tongue-in-cheek reply to a bowling center pro, who once told Allen he'd never succeed on anything other than league or "house" lane conditions.